Nimi Nikkei Home is a culturally sensitive environment, offering support services for those who need help with activities of daily living.

 The studio units are equipped with a small fridge, sink and space for a microwave.
 The enhanced units are equipped with kitchen, in-suite laundry, storage, and ceiling tracks for mobility assistance.
 Each of the one bedroom units is equipped with a kitchen, in-suite laundry, and storage.

 All units are equipped with a personal response system.

 All of our apartments are wheelchair accessible.
 Three of our apartments are designed specifically for wheelchair use.

-Personnel is available 24 hours a day to help with daily activities such as dressing, grooming, bathing and ambulation.
+Personnel are available 24 hours a day to help with daily activities such as dressing, grooming, bathing and ambulation.

 At all times, access to the resident’s apartment is by intercom access only for visitors.
 Each apartment is individually keyed.
 Within apartments, residents will have a personal response system to call in case of an emergency.
 The parking garage is also secured.